edwardspbe/ProjectOllie/sensors/README.md

 EcoFlow BioFilter Monitoring Solution
 -------------------------------------
-This directory contains files associated with the Raspberry Pi project (ProjectOllie) that is used to monitor our septic pump feeding the EcoFlow BioFilter.
+This folder contains files associated with the (ProjectOllie/sensor) Raspberry Pi project that is used to monitor our septic pump feeding the EcoFlow BioFilter.
 The intent of this project is to try to understand/monitor the fluids being passed through the BioFilter over the course of the year while the park is open.

+This project involves using a Raspberry Pi Zero and a 3 channel Optocoupler Isolation Module used to sense 120V (AC) on a line.
+By tapping into the EcoFlow BioFilter Control panel and monitoring when pump voltage is (high/on/120V) along with the low float and high float lines are (high/on/120V) we can better estimate the volume of affluent waste water entering the BioFilter chamber.

 ![](https://github.com/edwardspbe/ProjectOllie/blob/master/sensors/DeploymentBigPicture.jpg)
 ![](https://github.com/edwardspbe/ProjectOllie/blob/master/sensors/PiZeroAndOptoCouplerBoard.jpg)